 Instead of apologizing to Rory and explaining why he's actually upset, Jess skips town without a word.
 He calls her a few times after leaving, but doesn't say anything when she picks up the phone.
 In Rory's first year of college, he shows up unexpectedly more than once, professing his love for her and trying to win her back, but she swiftly dismisses his advances.

-When Jess returns in Season 6, when Rory's on hiatus from Yale, he redeems himself by showcasing true vulnerability.
+When Jess returns in Season 6 during Rory's Yale hiatus, he redeems himself by showcasing true vulnerability.
 Has Jess begun seeing a therapist?!
 He tells her he couldn't have written "The Subsect" without her and presses Rory to reconsider her time away from school.
-Later, when Rory is having issues with Logan and kisses Jess, he's relatively chill about it.
-He's a little upset because he still has feelings for her, but he gives her a free pass to tell Logan that something happened in order to arouse jealousy.
+Later, when Rory kisses Jess to get back at Logan, he's relatively chill about it even though it's an asshole move on her part.

 By "AYitL," I think it's fair to say that Jess is a reformed fuckboy.
 He's maintained his relationships with Luke and his mom AND he gives Rory the idea to write her book.
 He went through a rough period in his youth, but has since come around in a way that makes me feel okay about wearing my "Team Jess" pin.
 Tbh, he's way too good for Rory at this point.
 I hope Jess finds a nice woman who likes Dinosaur Jr. and owns an indie bookstore in upstate New York.
 He didn't deserve it as a teenager, but I think adult Jess is entitled to some happiness.